Get in touch!

 It is not always necessary to put a beeswax mouthpiece on a didgeridoo.
 Sometimes the wooden mouthpiece on the didgeridoo is already in good shape and does not need to be changed.
 If the mouthpiece is too big, you can use beeswax to make the wooden mouthpiece smaller by modelling a mouthpiece on it.
 This is very easy to do yourself and done in 10 minutes.
 If the mouthpiece has a rough surface, a bit of beeswax on the mouthpiece can also help.

-• Where can I buy a beginner didgeridoo and the course?
+• Do I need to buy a didgeridoo for the online workshop?

-• I am short of breath, can I play didgeridoo?
+• I have hyperventilation, can I play didgeridoo?

-For people who are short of breath, circular breathing and playing the didgeridoo can actually help.
+For people who have hyperventilation, are short of breath, have lung problems, suffer from lung covid, circular breathing and playing the didgeridoo can actually help.

 What did others think?